AngeloAlgarne/jam-deebee-deprecated/README.md

 # Introduction
 JAM-DB
-JA's Machine: Discord Bot
+John Angelo's Machine: Discord Bot

 The discord bot's name is deebee, and its primary purpose is to be a music bot.

+Uses packages like discordjs/opus, ffmpeg, etc., but most of the libraries used are already deprecated.

 # Requirements
 1. Need a _.env_ file with the `BOT_TOKEN`